Skip to content

 ErrorHTTP statusWhen

-ModalBackgroundFetchError502The background page configured in baseURL could not be fetched (e.g. the route returned a 4xx/5xx).
+ModalBackgroundFetchError502The background page at baseURL could not be fetched: the sub-request returned a non-2xx status or an empty body.